-Quick Answer: YES, vaccines are safe and essential for your child’s health!
+Quick Answer: Vaccines are very safe and one of the most important things you can do for your child’s health.
 The IAP (Indian Academy of Pediatrics) recommends a specific vaccination schedule that protects children from serious diseases like polio, measles, and diphtheria.
 Vaccines have been extensively tested and have saved millions of lives.
-While mild side effects like fever and soreness are common, serious reactions are very rare.
-Don’t worry, mummy-papa - vaccinating your child is one of the best things you can do for their health!
+Mild side effects like fever and soreness are common, while serious reactions are rare — and the risk from the diseases themselves is far higher than from the vaccine.
+Vaccinating your child, mummy-papa, is one of the best things you can do for their health.

 Why Should I Vaccinate My Child?